plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Tuffley C, Steel M. 1998.
 Modeling the covarion hypothesis of nucleotide substitution.
 Math Biosci.
 147:63–91. (covarion model)

 :hibiscus: Van Den Bussche, R., Baker, R., Huelsenbeck, J. P., and Hillis, D. M. 1998.
-Base compositional bias and phylogenetic analyses: A test of the “flying DNA” hypothesis.
-Molecular Phylogenetics and Evolution, 10(3), 408–416.
+[Base compositional bias and phylogenetic analyses: A test of the “flying DNA” hypothesis.](https://doi.org/10.1006/mpev.1998.0531) Molecular Phylogenetics and Evolution, 10(3), 408–416.

 Whelan, S., and N. Goldman.
 2001.
 A general empirical model of protein evolution derived from multiple protein families using a maximum likelihood approach.
 Molecular Biology and Evolution, 18, 691-699.
 (WAG amino acid model)

+:hibiscus: Wickett, N. J., Y. Fan, P. Lewis, and B. Goffinet.
+2008.
+[Distribution and evolution of pseudogenes, gene losses, and a gene rearrangement in the plastid genome of the nonphotosynthetic liverwort, _Aneura mirabilis_ (Metzgeriales, Jungermanniopsida).](http://dx.doi.org/10.1007/s00239-008-9133-1) Journal of Molecular Evolution 67:111-122.

 :hibiscus: Wiley, E. O. 1981.
 Phylogenetics: the theory and practice of phylogenetic systematics.
 John Wiley and Sons, New York.